Channel 1 (Israel): History

 The establishment of television, originally planned for the 1970s, was felt following the Six-Day War, and it was explained that through television broadcasts it was possible to improve Israeli information to the Arab countries and the residents of the territories.
+A five-story building was erected, though it was originally intended to be used by diamond polishing companies willing to move to Jerusalem.
+The companies refused (and continued in the coastal area) and IBA took advantage of the building.